freetronics/ProtoShieldBasic/README.md

 Features:

  * Pads for reset button connected to Arduino reset pin.
- * Pads for two 100nF smoothing capacitors.
+ * Pads for 100nF smoothing capacitor.
  * Pads for "power on" LED and current-limiting resistor.
- * Header labels on both the top and the bottom so you can see what you are connecting without having to keep turning the board over.
+ * Parts overlay on both the top and the bottom so you can see what you are connecting without having to keep turning the board over.